AntiSC2/TidyEngine/README.md

 # TidyEngine
 TidyEngine is a game engine that was created for making games in a C++ framework.
 V0.2 moved away from SDL2 and instead uses GLFW for window and input handling.
-It also uses glew for fast modern OpenGL rendering.
+It also uses glad and GLFW for fast modern OpenGL rendering.
 It also uses the FreeImage library, which is licensed under the FIPL, for bitmap loading.

 # Features
-- All rendering is done through OpenGL
+- All rendering is done through modern OpenGL
 - Fully cross-platform
 - Object management
 - Lua scripting